Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Souls**

-* Psychodrones risk being grindy if they let you farm Ordered souls.
-Find a way to avoid this.
 * A passive Soul that does something cool when the deck is reshuffled.
 Maybe something to do with Serenes to make them less of a chore...
 Good synergy with purpizug.
 * A soul that places a recall point when equipped, and teleports you back there when unequipped.
-* A weird soul that induces a positive effect if your room path causes two rooms to superpose upon each other - maybe a shizapis passive?
+* A weird soul that induces a positive effect if your room path causes two rooms to superpose upon each other?
 * Non-serenes with effects on modulators.
-* Cool soul that lets you place a legendary in a slot it's not supposed to go in
+* Cool soul that lets you swap the effects of two castes that sandwich the legendary in question.
 * A soul that occasionally gives difficult "Simon Says" rules to follow.
 The player is rewarded for not transgressing.
 * A Soul that freezes time in an area, and damages everything not frozen.
 * Something that lets you use Glamorous or Harmonized versions of their souls outside their normal branches. - this might be managing to pull out a serene or a roseic out of the slot it's stuck to, leaving it influenced.
 * Keep the invtree texture, use it as a cool legendary soul effect that has something to do with the inventory.
 * probably terrible. cast empty soul slots on the wheel to lose them forever with a deranged legendary.

-**Weird/overly ambitious stuff**
+**Insane/overly ambitious stuff**

+* Inhalable Glamorous Toxin that transforms the current room into a hallucinatory version.
+Maybe Rose's soul does this.
 * The final boss being inspired by M. Industries.
 Inside Ronin's spaceship (built out of negentropic force), farm tokens on 4 plates while being assailed by the Harmony, and buy upgrades in the form of pushable boxes to give more firepower to Ronin's squad.
 * Ronin's weapon should be a big-ass war vacuum.
 * Also look into a possible internet component to this encounter.
 * If a trailer is ever made it should not be a trailer, but rather pure boss battle footage with Zaint who criticizes the concept of trailers.
 After all, if an image is worth a thousand words, surely a video must be worth a million.
 * Bringing Sugcha all the way to the end of the game should result in something funny.

 **To use later**